cometaj2/huckle/README.rst

 \<cliname> ... help

-    The reserved "help" command can be used anywhere in a command line sequence to have huckle generate a man page from the last successfully received HCLI Document.
+    The reserved "help" command can be used anywhere in a command line sequence to have huckle generate man page like documentation from the last successfully received HCLI Document.
 This helps with CLI exploration.

 huckle help